How do mutual funds generate returns?

 A "lump sum investment" in mutual funds refers to investing a single, large amount of money all at once into a mutual fund, rather than making smaller, periodic investments through a Systematic Investment Plan (SIP).
 Key points about lump sum ...

-• What is an Expense Ratio in mutual funds?
+• What is the ideal investment duration for mutual funds?